Jaskowicz1/Minecraft-Discord-Relay/README.md

 # Minecraft-Discord-Relay
 Minecraft-Discord-Relay (MCDR) is a plugin for Minecraft (spigot) which allows you to connect your server to discord (using a webhook) and relay information from Minecraft to Discord.

+Tested minecraft version: 1.15

+Versions it may work for: 1.7.x - 1.15.x
+(If these version are inaccurate, inform me and I will do my best to either add a dependency for that version or change the message above depending on how many people want it for x version).

+---

+# Requirements

+- Spigot/PaperSpigot server.
+- A discord bot with a valid token.
+- one channel for console messages
+- one channel for chat messages

+(chat and console messages can be the same but may cause conflict).

+---

+# Installation

+Download the latest .jar from the releases tab or head on over to the spigot page: <spigot_page>.

+Once downloaded, place it within your plugins folder located within your server's directory (folder) and run the server.
+You'll get an error stating that it failed to load, this means that it has created its config file.
+Go into the config file and edit the values.

+Make sure your discord bot is in your server and has permissions to see and chat in the channels (ID form) you gave it.

+Once those values are edited correctly, save the config and run the server.
+If everything is setup correctly, you should see the bot come online and start talking!

 ---